-One of the most radical innovations to come out of the Exxon Valdez oil spill was the establishment of permanent, industry-funded citizen oversight to promote the environmentally safe operation of the oil industry.

-In 2013, interviews with key participants in the formation of the Prince William Sound Regional Citizens' Advisory Council were conducted by Sharon Bushell and Stan Jones.
-In 2015, for the 25th anniversary of the Council's founding, these stories about its early development and lessons learned were released.
-In 2023, this publication was reprinted with a new foreword, ahead of the 35th anniversary.
+One of the most radical innovations to come out of the Exxon Valdez spill was the establishment of permanent, industry-funded citizen oversight to promote the environmentally safe operation of the oil industry.
+It's now been over a quarter of a century since the Prince William Sound Regional Citizens' Advisory Council was formed.
+To mark that anniversary, the council is releasing the collection of stories in this booklet about the formation and early development of the council, and the hopes and intentions of some who were closely involved with early days of the council.